 Mammillaria hahniana has a limited range and is listed as a nearly threatened species.
 Because of deforestation and illegal collection, the old lady cactus population has decreased significantly in recent years.

 In old lady cactus care, this plant loves the outdoors.
-However, you can use the tips on how to grow old lady cactus successfully indoors including in homes and offices as well.
-The good news is that this plant doesn’t contain any toxins neither the spikes nor the tissue which can be dangerous to humans and pets.
+However, you can use the tips on how to grow old lady cactus successfully indoors including at homes and offices as well.
+The good news is that this plant does not contain any toxins neither the spikes nor the tissue which can be dangerous to humans and pets.

 Old Lady Cactus Flower

 We mentioned that this cactus is a flowering type.
 The old lady cactus flower is reddish-purple, and is 0.6 inches in diameter.
 Old lady cactus bloom appears in spring and summer, even in the early ages.

 Sometimes old lady cactus flower forms a perfect ring around the stem’s apex, resembling a headband or a tiara.
 The eye-catching blooms are one of the reasons that the domestic cultivation and old lady cactus care are so popular.